elinck/andean_range_limits/scripts/01_blood_data_exploration.md

 obvious biotic constraints?
-One *abiotic* factor that falls under what Terborgh& Weske (1975) called constraints that vary “continuously and in parallel with the elevational gradient” is the partial pressure of oxygen (PO2), which declines roughly linearly with altitude is an intense selective pressure.
+One *abiotic* factor that falls under what Terborgh& Weske (1975) called constraints that vary “continuously and in parallel with the elevational gradient” is the partial pressure of oxygen (PO2), which declines roughly linearly with altitude and is an strong selective pressure.

 ![](01_blood_data_exploration_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->